Lilo finally explains what she meant by saying Eric took advantage of her

 The ex-housemates have also tackled and fought each other over allegations and accusations.

-After Lilo's evction, she revealed in an interview that Eric took advantage of her in the house which quite a lot of people assumed to mean something else entiresly.
+After Lilo's eviction, she revealed in an interview that Eric took advantage of her in the house which quite a lot of people assumed to mean something else entirely.

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-In a recent episode sighted by Legit.ng, the young lady explained to everyone that she meant her colleague took advantage if the fact that she liked him in the house.
+In a recent episode sighted by Legit.ng, the young lady explained to everyone that she meant her colleague took advantage of the fact that she liked him in the house.

 Lilo also talked about the fact that they became friends and they vibed very well in the house.

-Eric disclosed that after he got evicted and got wind of what Lilo had said, he reached her to ask about what she said and she refereed him to the clip.
+Eric disclosed that after he got evicted and got wind of what Lilo had said, he reached out to her to get her own side of the story and she referred him to the clip.

-Despite the fact that Eric insisted on hearing it from her, Lil remained adamant and became defensive.
+Despite the fact that Eric insisted on hearing it from her, Lilo remained adamant and became defensive.

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!